Black Sunday (1960 film): Plot

 In 1630s Moldavia, Princess Asa Vajda, a vampiric witch, and her paramour, Javutich, (Note: Contemporary Italian press materials describe Javutich as "fratello della strega", suggesting an incestuous relationship between himself and Asa.
 The dialogue of the English versions refer to him as her "servant" or "serf".) are sentenced to death for sorcery by Asa's brother Griabi.
 Asa vows revenge and puts a curse on Griabi's descendants.
 Bronze masks with sharp spikes on the inside are placed over Asa and Javutich's faces and hammered into their flesh, but a sudden storm prevents the villagers from burning them at the stake.

-Two centuries later, Dr. Choma Kruvajan and his assistant, Dr. Andrej Gorobec, are traveling through Moldavia en route to a medical conference when one wheel on their carriage breaks.
+200 years later, Dr. Choma Kruvajan and his assistant, Dr. Andrej Gorobec, are traveling through Moldavia en route to a medical conference when one wheel on their carriage breaks.
 While waiting for their coachman to fix it, the two wander into a nearby ancient crypt and discover Asa's tomb.
 Observing her death mask through a glass panel, Kruvajan breaks the panel (and the cross above it) by accident while striking a bat.
 He removes Asa's death mask, revealing a partially preserved corpse.
 He cuts his hand on the broken glass, and some of his blood drips onto Asa.

 Returning outside, Kruvajan and Gorobec meet Katia Vajda.
 She tells them she lives with her father and brother Constantine in a nearby castle that the villagers believe is haunted.
-Struck by her haunting beauty and sadness, Gorobec becomes smitten with Katia.
-The two men leave her and drive to an inn.
+Struck by her haunting and melancholic beauty, Gorobec becomes smitten with Katia.
+The two men leave her and drive to an inn in nearby Mirgorod.
 Meanwhile, Kruvajan's blood brings Asa back to life.
 She contacts Javutich telepathically.
 He rises from his grave and goes to Prince Vajda's castle, where Vajda holds up a crucifix to ward off the reanimated corpse.
 However, Vajda is so terrified by the visit he becomes paralyzed with fear.
 Constantine sends a servant to fetch Dr. Kruvajan, but the servant is killed before he can reach the inn.
 Javutich brings Kruvajan to the castle under the pretext that his services are needed.
 Javutich leads Kruvajan to Asa's crypt.
 The witch hypnotizes Kruvajan and says she needs the rest of his blood.
 Asa then kisses him, turning him into her servant.
 By Asa's command, Kruvajan follows up on the request to tend to Vajda.
 He orders the crucifix removed from the room, ostensibly so it will not upset Vajda; this allows Javutich to return later and murder him.